visit/galaxy-docs/_includes/basket.md

 Parameter | Description
 --------- | -----------
-basketId | The Id of the basket. searchId | The search Id returned by the <a href="https://visit.github.io/galaxy-docs/#availability---accommodation">Availability Response</a>
-bookKey | The key of the booking item (product) to add to the basket, found in <a href="https://visit.github.io/galaxy-docs/#availability---accommodation">Availability Response</a>
+basketId | The Id of the basket. searchId | The search Id returned by the <a href="https://visit.github.io/galaxy-docs/#availability---accommodation">Accommodation</a> or <a href="https://visit.github.io/galaxy-docs/#availability---activity">Activity</a> Availability Response bookKey | The key of the booking item (product) to add to the basket, found in the <a href="https://visit.github.io/galaxy-docs/#availability---accommodation">Accommodation</a> or <a href="https://visit.github.io/galaxy-docs/#availability---activity">Activity</a> Availability Search

 ## Add Fuzzy Accommodation Booking Item